Using Data Security Manager with Databricks

 databricks_sample_notebook

-6. In the Attach to an existing compute resource form, select the General compute radio button and click the Start, attach and run button to execute the following functions in the Notebook:
+6. In the Attach to an existing compute resource form, select the General compute radio button and click Start, attach and run to execute the following functions in the Notebook:

 • Tokenize the selected columns, such as, lname, email.